SF-WDI-LABS/rails-intro/README.md

 ## Routing

-Just like we saw in Angular, our project will need to know what actions to take based on which routes a user visits.
+Just like we saw in React, our project will need to know what actions to take based on which routes a user visits.

 - In `config/routes.rb` we write logic to map our paths to controllers we will make.
 - Let's say when a user sends a `GET` request to the root route, `/`, we want the `welcome` controller's `index` method to run.
 In order to do that we could write: